-Jelle Kroes is co-founder of Kroes Advocaten, a boutique law firm that focuses on business immigration, ranging from highly skilled migrants and investor permits to compliance issues and employer sanctions.
+Jelle Kroes is co-founder of Kroes Advocaten, a boutique law firm that focuses purely on business immigration, ranging from highly skilled migrants and investor permits to compliance issues and employer sanctions.
 Mr Kroes holds an LLM from the University of Amsterdam and studied French law in Grenoble for two terms.
-He is the immediate past chair of the immigration and nationality law committee of the International Bar Association, past chair of the immigration law committee of the Netherlands Bar Association and a member and co-founder of the Netherlands Immigration Practitioners Association (SVMA).
+He is the immediate past-chair of the immigration and nationality law committee of the International Bar Association (IBA), past chair of the immigration law committee of the Netherlands Bar Association and a member and co-founder of the Netherlands Immigration Practitioners Association (SVMA).

-What inspired you to specialise in immigration law?
+What do you enjoy most about working in immigration law?

-The beauty of the legal profession is that the law functions best if it remains invisible.
-As immigration lawyers we assist clients in obtaining what they are entitled to, at the same time without claiming their rights too explicitly.
-Our objective is to achieve balanced cooperation between the applicant and the authorities – a human conversation.
-If the balance is broken, the law is still there to restore it.
-Immigration authorities are generally trained to produce rejections; corporate immigration, however, is based on merit for the economy.
+The beauty of our profession is that the law functions best if it remains invisible.
+As immigration lawyers we assist clients in obtaining what they are entitled to, and at the same time avoid claiming their rights too explicitly and frightening off the immigration officers involved.
+Our objective is to construct a cooperation between the applicant and the competent authority; if this turns out not to be fruitful, the law is still there to adjust the situation, as a safety net.
+Immigration authorities are trained to produce rejections; corporate immigration however is based on merit for the economy.
 This is a permanent paradox that makes our work appear in new colours every day.

-The second challenge was to grow the firm and grow it organically.
-No matter how brilliant the people you hire are, they need to be trained carefully into understanding the practice fully.
-Only if you do this properly, can they grow into gems for the profession and into being ambassadors for your firm on their own merit.
-We grew the team gradually and patiently, and we are very proud to have just recently signed our first home-grown equity partner.
+Build your firm organically.
+You may quickly have more clients than you can handle, but the people you hire must be trained carefully into understanding the practice fully.
+Only if you take the time and the focus to do this, can they grow into gems for the profession and into being ambassadors for your firm.
+Don’t worry if that means you sometimes have to refuse a new client for lack of time.
+We grew the team gradually and are very proud to have signed in 2020 our first home-grown equity partner.

 Where, in your opinion, does the future of corporate immigration lie?

-I see a growing interest for law firms applying high ethical standards and with the ability to offer both sharp legal analysis and excellent client support.
-Immigration service providers of all sorts have come up like mushrooms.
-They are perfectly able to assist with run-of-the-mill work permits, but will they detect a complex issue in a timely manner?
-We see clients coming to us to pick up the pieces who might have been better off using us in the first place.
+I see a growing interest for law firms.
+Law firms, as opposed to non-lawyer immigration providers, are bound by codes of conduct with high ethical standards.
+They can provide both sharp legal analysis and excellent client support.
+Immigration service providers are perfectly able to assist with run-of-the-mill work permits, but will they detect a complex issue in a timely manner?
+Compliance is of growing concern to companies, and law firms are better situated to manage that.

 Jelle Kroes is “a leading authority in Europe” for business immigration matters and is highlighted as "very knowledgeable and great to work with”.